dobb1n/jaymap/README.md

 ## why isnt this all the guardian food critics?
 It could be made to be.
 I will do different overlays for Grace and any other ones.

+## todo
+firebase app
+make cloud function to collect the stuff and stick it in a database